Deaths from long working hours on the rise, says WHO | DW | 17.05.2021

-Working over 55 hours per week can present "a serious health hazard," a new study has found.
+Working more than 55 hours per week can present "a serious health hazard," a new study has found.
 Hundreds of thousands of people die each year due to long working hours, and the pandemic could be making things worse.

 Long working hours have led to hundreds of thousands of deaths each year, in a trend that is being exacerbated by economic insecurity due to the coronavirus pandemic, the World Health Organization (WHO) said on Monday.